thisdot/tech-dev-tooling/README.md

 Serverless is a framework to generate backend projects with AWS Lambda.

 - [Create React App](https://create-react-app.dev/)
-Create React App is a boiler plate to generate React Apps.
+Create React App is a boiler plate to generate React projects.

 ## APIs